Carrie Fisher, 'Star Wars'' Princess Leia, dies at 60

 - Fisher suffered a cardiac event on a flight from London four days ago

-- The daughter of Eddie Fisher and Debbie Reynolds joked about "went into the family business"
+- The daughter of Eddie Fisher and Debbie Reynolds joked that she "went into the family business"

 (CNN)Actress Carrie Fisher, whose grit and wit made "Star Wars'" Princess Leia an iconic and beloved figure to millions of moviegoers, died Tuesday in Los Angeles.
 She was 60.